Who is "the only true God"?

 “Thou art not far from the kingdom of God.” (v.
 34)

-This shows that Jesus accepted the Jewish understanding of God as correct—that the one true God is the Father, the same God whom the Jews worshipped, and whom Jesus Himself called “My God” (John 20:17).
-If their concept of God had been incomplete or false, Jesus—who is the Truth—would have surely corrected it.
+This shows that Jesus accepted the Jewish understanding of God as correct—that the one true God is the Father, the same God whom the Jews worshipped and whom Jesus Himself called “My God” (John 20:17).
+If their understanding had been incomplete or false, Jesus—who is the Truth—would surely have corrected it.

-“… it is my Father that honoureth me; of whom ye say, that He is your God.” — John 8:54
+“…it is my Father that honoureth me; of whom ye say, that He is your God.”

 What Did the Apostles Teach About God?